 =ISNUMBER(SEARCH("convert",A2))

-Another way to determine if an Excel reference cell contains our search string is to use MATCH.
-Some people like using this function in conjunction with INDEX instead of using the Excel VLOOKUP function.
+Another way to determine if an Excel cell includes specific text is to use the MATCH function.
+Some people like using this function with INDEX instead of the Excel VLOOKUP function.
 However, we’ll do something simpler because we’re not concerned with the position.

-In this formula, my cell reference is A2 and I want to search if the cell contains “*swap*“.
+In this formula, my cell reference is A2 and I want to search if the cell contains “*convert*“.
 The last function argument of “0” indicates an exact match type.

 Again, the cell containing the text string returns a “1”.
-If the specific text wasn’t found, Excel returned a #N/A error.
+If the specific text wasn’t found, Excel returns a #N/A error.

-At this point, you might be wondering why my search string is surrounded by asterisks.
+At this point, you might be wondering why asterisks surround my search string.
 To start, the * is considered a wildcard character by Microsoft Excel.
-This allows me to find different word variations like “swap”, “swaps”, “swapping”, and so on in Column A. In addition, I don’t care where in the cell the word resides.
+This allows me to find different word variations like “convert”, “converts”, “converting”, and so on in Column A. Moreover, I don’t care where the word resides within the cell.

-If I were to remove the asterisks, Excel would never find the word “swap” in the question, “how to swap rows and columns in Excel“.
-The only entry that would trigger this would be “swap” with no trailing spaces.
+If I were to remove the asterisks, Excel would not find the word “converting” in the query, “converting column to row in excel“.

-While glancing down the list, I didn’t see enough misspellings to worry about using the ? wildcard character.
+While glancing down the Queries column, I didn’t see enough misspellings to worry about using the ? wildcard character.
+A wildcard would allow for any character to be substituted for the question mark.
 For example, you could use “*fl?p*” and that would pick up both “flip” or “flop”.
 The ? allows you to substitute 0 or 1 characters.

 In the above screenshot, you can see how my formula works.
 However, I prefer having a “YES” appear as the cell contents instead of “1”.
 I’d also prefer to have blank cells if my search term didn’t produce any results.
 We can do this by wrapping our previous formula with ISNUMBER and the IF function.

-I could use the filter control at the top of the column to get my counts, but I’m going to use the COUNTIF function.
+I could use the filter control at the top of the column and count the entries, but I’ll use the COUNTIF function.
 I like COUNTIF for its simplicity.
-I need to define the range of cells to look at and what to look for.
+I need to define the range of cells to search and what to look for.

-Once I copied my formula across to the other columns, I found the answer to this question.
-But as with many journeys down the rabbit hole, more questions arise.
-Next time around, I’ll probably use Excel Named Ranges to make the formulas more consistent.
+As with many journeys down the rabbit hole, more questions arise.
+Next time, I’ll probably use Excel Named Ranges to make the formulas more consistent.
 That’s one of the benefits of playing around with Microsoft Excel.
-While there may not be a dedicated Excel function for contains, there are a number of ways to approach the question.
+While there may not be a dedicated Excel function for contains, several ways exist to approach the question.